These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 For five years, Lee -- whose name has been changed for her safety -- says she had been imprisoned with a handful of other girls in a tiny flat in northeast China, after the broker she trusted to plan her escape from North Korea sold her to a cybersex operator.
 Her captor allowed her to leave the apartment once every six months.
 Attempts to escape had failed.

-Lee's story is shared by thousands of North Korean girls and women, some as young as nine years old, who are being abducted or trafficked to work in China's multimillion-dollar sex trade, according to a report by the London-based non-profit organization Korea Future Initiative (KFI).
+Lee's story is shared by thousands of North Korean girls and women, some as young as 9 years old, who are being abducted or trafficked to work in China's multimillion-dollar sex trade, according to a report by the London-based non-profit organization Korea Future Initiative (KFI).

 North Korean women are often enslaved in brothels, sold into repressive marriages or made to perform graphic acts in front of webcams in satellite towns near cities close to China's border with North Korea, the KFI found.
 If caught by the Chinese authorities, they face repatriation to North Korea where defectors are often tortured.
 CNN was not able to independently verify claims made in the report.